barxilly/mcb-ui/README.md

 A port of Minecraft Bedrock Edition's UI to React.

 > [!NOTE]
-> This project is based on [minecraft-react-ui](https://github.com/josempineiro/minecraft-react-ui) by josempineiro.
+> This project is based on the idea from [minecraft-react-ui](https://github.com/josempineiro/minecraft-react-ui) by josempineiro, and aims to be a completely new version of it with different components (not to mention more up-to-date).

 ---